-The Company carries out stress and scenario testing as a part of the ORSA process, which includes sensitivity analysis for credit risk by downgrading s both reinsurance counterparties affecting counterparty default risk and investment counterparties affecting spread risk.
+The Company carries out stress and scenario testing as a part of the ORSA process, which includes sensitivity analysis for credit risk by deteriorating the credit standing of both reinsurance counterparties in the scope of the counterparty default risk as well as investment counterparties affecting the spread risk.
 Given the high credit quality of the retrocession panel, downgrading of reinsurance counterparties by one credit notch does not have a material impact on the Company's capital requirements.
-The solvency ratio is decreased by 8 percentage points under the scenario of 100bps increase in the credit spread of corporate bonds.
+The solvency ratio is decreased by 6 percentage points under the scenario of 100bps increase in the credit spread of corporate bonds.

-The default of retrocession counterparties with material exposure in reinsurance recoverables could lead to significant loss therefore the Company effectively manages this risk by selecting highly credit rated counterparties.
+The default of retrocession counterparties with material exposure in retrocession recoverables might possibly lead to significant losses; hence, this risk is managed by entering into retrocession contracts with highly credit rated counterparties.